IN AN EMERGENCY:

-If you require emergency medical services while travelling outside your province of residence, contact Allianz Global Assistance (Manulife's emergency travel assistance service provider) as soon as possible.
-To do this:
+Contact Allianz Global Assistance (Manulife's emergency travel assistance provider) as soon as possible.

 What is a medical emergency?

 A Medical Emergency occurs when an insured person requires immediate medical attention due to or related to: